oracle/oci-native-ingress-controller/GettingStarted.md

 - Customer can use the same credentials in their pods to make this an end to end SSL support.

 ##### Sample configuration : Using Secret
 We create OCI certificate service certificates and cabundles for each kubernetes secret.
-Hence the content of the secret (ca.crt, tls.crt, tlskey) should conform to the certificate service standards.
+Hence the content of the secret (ca.crt, tls.crt, tls.key) should conform to the certificate service standards.
 Ref Documents:
 - [Validation of Certificate chain](https://docs.oracle.com/en-us/iaas/Content/certificates/invalidcertificatechain.htm)
 - [Validation of CA Bundle](https://docs.oracle.com/en-us/iaas/Content/certificates/invalidcabundlepem.htm)